creativemindsplugins/cm-footnotes/readme.md

 * Change how the footnotes appear and work.
 * Use a shortcode to put the footnotes where you want in the post or page.
 * Pick different symbols to connect the footnotes to the text.
-* When you tap on a symbol, it will scroll to the footnote at the end of the page.
+* When you click on a footnote symbol, it will scroll to the footnote definition below the main content.

 </details>